hbielderman/Finetune-Whisper/RQ2_Hieke_Bielderman/README.md

 ## Project Structure
 - **`train.py`**: Fine-tunes openai/whisper-base on the Dutch adult speech corpera Common Voice with option for speech augmentations (speed perturbation and SpecAugment).
 - **`eval.py`**: Evaluates the fine-tuned model on the Dutch child speech copora JASMIN-CGN.
 - **`requirements.txt`**: Contains the required dependecies.
-Please note that the libsox.so library should also be installed.
+Note: The SoX command-line tool and its shared library (libsox.so) must be installed separately on your system, as they are not Python packages.

 ## Usage
 1. **Requirements**